 Generally, all locks are wired to a power source.
 Typically the power source is in the IT – or communications room.
 However, if it’s a small one-door installation, you could also wire the lock to a power source close to the door.
 Keep in mind this shouldn’t be accessible for the regular user, otherwise you might end up with manual interference.

 Kisi's state-of-the-art card reader is our Reader Pro.
 For ease of understanding, we stick with the industry standard “swipe card reader”.

 The first question we typically get is about mounting specs.

 Mounting specs of the reader device

-The Kisi pro reader works best with a wired CAT5e or CAT6 cable pulls from the future position of the swipe card reader to the IT room.
-Which CAT cable it is doesn’t really matter for us, your cabling company might have preferences depending on quality and distance.
+The Kisi Reader Pro works best with a wired CAT5e or CAT6 cable pulled from the future position of the swipe card reader to the IT room.
+Which CAT cable it is doesn’t really matter to us.
+Your cabling company might have preferences depending on quality and distance.

-Installing Access Control Panels in Server / IT room
+Installing access control panels in the server / IT room

 Ideally, Kisi controllers are mounted on a wall mount wood board at a height of 5 to 6 feet above the ground.
-There needs to be 2 power outlets for every one Kisi controller.
+There need to be 2 power outlets for each Kisi controller.

 The fire safety system can be connected with Kisi via dry contacts normally open or normally closed.
 The fire vendor / architect has to specify emergency push bars where needed.
 A typical brand used for fire / emergency panels is Bosch.

 A card or mobile reader represents only one component of an access control system.
 While it is important to look at the specs of the hardware, it is equally important to understand the value that the system can provide as a whole.
-Here you can learn more about the benefits of cloud-based access control systems.
+Learn more about the benefits of cloud-based access control systems.